 Old Glory is pretty lucky that their third choice, Jack Manzo, was still available halfway through the draft.
 The Berkeley product was widely regarded as the best available hooker in the draft and was the captain of the USA u23 team.
 He has clear leadership potential and while a little on the small side, should be able to step up in a position that has been a mixed bag for Old Glory.

 The hooker position has yet to be secured by anyone since Mikey Sosene-Feagai left for France at this time last year.
-Rob Irimescu and Mo Katz traded the job on and off, with neither able to stake a clear claim to the starting job, while Uruguayan international Facundo Gattas after less than 80 minutes of match time.
+Rob Irimescu and Mo Katz traded the job on and off, with neither able to stake a clear claim to the starting job, while Uruguayan international Facundo Gattas was injured after less than 80 minutes of match time.
 Manzo will have the opportunity to compete for good playing time if he can prove himself, although it likely won't happen in year one.

 - Queen's University of Charlotte